jorinvo/me/content/post/grep-and-edit.md

 ---
 date: 2016-01-19T21:22:20+07:00
-description: I will explain a quick-tip to open files in your editor after you found them using grep.
 title: Search with Grep and Edit Files
 ---

+I will explain a quick-tip to open files in your editor after you found them using grep.<!--more-->

 Sometimes `grep` can be the fastest tool to find something.